devonartis/aws-security-workshops/docs/level-300/threat-detection-remediation/index.md

 For this Workshop you will have a single instance setup in the us-west-2 region.
 As this was a “lift-and-shift” migration for piloting, you have yet to build redundancy into your application, so you have a single public-facing web server.
 The web server has access to the Internet Gateway through an Elastic Network Interface.
 Customers access your web server through a DNS entry pointing to the Elastic Network Interface.
 You store static content in an S3 bucket and use the VPC S3 Endpoint Gateway for access from the web server.

 ![Architecture](./images/diagram-basic-arch.png "Lab Workload Architecture")

-Before you migrated the application you saw a webinar about AWS security best practices.
-Because of that webinar, you knew to enable a number of Security services provided by AWS.

 ## Region
 Please use the **us-west-2 (Oregon)** region for this workshop.